pierretallotte/ctf-writeups/htb-blue/README.md

 ## Learning from other writeups
 ### rana-khalil writeup
 We can find the writeup here: https://rana-khalil.gitbook.io/hack-the-box-oscp-preparation/windows-boxes/blue-writeup-w-o-metasploit
-What I find interesting is the use of the "vulnerable" scripts of nmap to check if the samba server is vulnerable to EternalBlue.
+What I find interesting is the use of the "vulnerable" scripts of nmap to check if the samba server is vulnerable to `EternalBlue`.
 It seems much more relevant that my research using searchsploit:
 ```
 $nmap --script vuln -p 135,139,445,49152-49157 10.129.204.37
 Starting Nmap 7.93 ( https://nmap.org ) at 2023-09-20 19:15 CEST